This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How often to breastfeed your twins:

 Your twins may let you know when they are ready to breastfeed.
 They may be more awake and moving more.
 They may put their hands up to their mouths.
 Crying is normally a late sign that your twins are hungry.
 You should breastfeed your twins between 8 and 12 times each day.
 This includes waking to breastfeed your twins during the night.
 Ask your healthcare provider about the best ways to wake your baby.
-If a baby is sleeping and it is time to feed, lightly rub your finger across his lips.
+If a baby is sleeping and it is time to feed, lightly rub your finger across his or her lips.

 How to make enough breast milk to feed your twins: